 What exactly happens in the leaf when Grünkraft Calcium is applied - the complete physiological mechanism - can be found in our article on photosynthesis and foliar fertilization.

-All field studies on Grünkraft Calcium from Europe, Colombia and Africa - in the comprehensive study overview.
+All field studies on Grünkraft Calcium from Europe, Colombia, and Africa — in the comprehensive study overview.